can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 download them all and then use quicklisp and buildapp to make a binary without any additional downloads.

+A little note about arguments parsing.
+There are libraries for this task in the ecosystem but I ended up using none of them.
+I wanted to have a command based cli with some interactivity and the only things important in this case were first and maybe second argument.

 ### Editing

 One last bit of user input!
 What I wanted to do is to allow to invoke